Reaction Time Test

 Does monitor refresh rate affect my score?

-Yes, significantly.
+Yes.
 A 60Hz monitor only updates 60 times per second, adding up to 16.7ms of latency before you even see the stimulus.
 A 144Hz monitor reduces this to ~7ms, and 240Hz to ~4ms.
 For the most accurate results, use the highest refresh rate monitor available to you.

 Is keyboard or mouse input faster?